MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-net-rings.md

 ## Sending and receiving network data with net rings

-See the following topics for more information and code samples about sending and receving network data in net rings.
+See the following topics for more information and code samples about sending and receiving network data in net rings.

 [Sending network data with net rings](sending-network-data-with-net-rings.md)